harbour/core/README.md

 (f.e.
 ADS Client).

-Note that Harbour is tuned to use 3rd party binary packages in their default, unmodified ("vanilla") install layout created by their official/mainstream install kits.
+Note that Harbour is tuned to use 3rd party binary packages in their default, unmodified &ndash; *vanilla* &ndash; install layout created by their official/mainstream install kits.
 If you manually move, rename, delete or add files under the 3rd party packages' root directory, the default Harbour build process (especially Windows implib